arthurchoung/HOTDOG/README.md

 Inspiration is mostly taken from Classic Mac OS 7.5 and earlier versions, NeXT, Mac OS X (up to perhaps Tiger), and iOS (up to 6).
 There is also an Amiga mode, just for fun.

 PEEOS uses a custom lightweight Objective-C foundation on top of the GNUstep Objective-C runtime.
-But it does not use the GNUstep Foundation.
+It does not use the GNUstep Foundation.
 The style of Objective-C is completely different from the one Apple uses, everything is basically **id**.

 By design, Unicode is not supported.